• Skip to primary navigation

 Whole butternut squash with fresh herbs next to it and an apple, bowl of pecans, bowl of olive oil, bowl of spinach, bowl of raw sausage, garlic cloves, bowl if diced celery, bowl if dried cranberries and a bowl of salt and pepper in front of it on a white surface.

 • Butternut squash – you will need 2 medium butternut squash that are similar in size and shape.
 You want to use squash that is wider rather than longer in this recipe so there is more space for the filling.
 You can find this at almost any grocery store.
+I used 2, medium squashes that were about 2.25 lbs each.

 • Pecans – add a nice crunch.
 You can also use walnuts.

-• Olive oil – extra virgin olive oil or avocado oil.
+• Olive oil – extra virgin olive oil or avocado oil

-• Chicken stock – low sodium chicken stock or vegetable stock
+• Chicken stock – low sodium chicken stock or vegetable stock.

 • Garlic– you can use fresh garlic or garlic paste.
 If you use garlic paste, you will need about 3 teaspoons.